saidineshpola/gmap-recomm/README.md

 # Local Business Assistant

-This is a Streamlit app that uses a language model to assist with local business queries.
+This is a Streamlit app that uses a large language model to assist with local business queries.
 It connects to a local API endpoint and provides responses based on the user's input.

 ## Table of Contents
 - [Architecture](#architecture)